 Your gallbladder is located just beneath your liver at the upper right side of your abdomen.
 Hence, the best person to treat or operate on issues relating to the gallbladder will actually be a liver surgeon like Dr Victor Lee!

 Dr Victor Lee is one of the top surgeons in keyhole gallbladder surgery.
-Between 2013 and 2014, he performed 192 gallbladder surgeries with no 30-day mortality.
+He typically performs 80-100 gallbladder surgeries per year, with no 30-day mortality.
 He takes pride in his patients’ quick recovery and minimal scarring.
 The patient can be discharged on the same or the next day for elective cases.

 Laparoscopic Cholecystectomy is a medical procedure in which the patient’s gallbladder is removed through the use of laparoscopic or keyhole techniques.
 It is a minimally invasive surgery in which the surgical procedure is performed with the help of a video camera as well as other noninvasive surgical instruments.